Custom Antibody Services

 • Germline comparison – which residues are different?

-• Comparison to published antibody structures (bioinformatics analysis)
+• Comparison to observed CDR diversity of published antibody structures sharing the same germline (bioinformatics analysis) to identify conserved residues important for structure

 Timeline